BDC Hamburger Icon

 2. Too much artificial light may cause fatigue.

-A particular problem in the case of cubicle-centric workplaces is the abundance of artificial light.
-Spending eight hours a day being bathed in fluorescent light, far from any windows, is a recipe for depression and listlessness.
-And, as it turns out, the effects extend far beyond the office.
+The abundance of artificial light is a perennial problem in cubicle-centric workplaces.
+Spending eight hours a day bathed in fluorescent light, far from any windows, is a recipe for depression and listlessness.
+And, as it turns out, lighting affects productivity and mood — extending its effects far beyond the office.

 Bottom LineBottom line

 Natural light improves our physical, mental and emotional health.
-Natural light increases our exposure to vitamin D, improves eye health, promotes better sleep and positively affects mood.
+It increases our exposure to vitamin D, improves eye health, promotes better sleep and positively affects mood — all of which can lead to improved organizational performance.

 3. Too much noise can be distracting.

-4. The wrong floor plan won’t allow collaboration and privacy.
+4. The wrong floor plan won’t allow for collaboration and privacy.

-Open-office floor plans have been all the rage for years now.
-The initial thought behind them was that they would remove the feeling of separation between management and staff and encourage a more dynamic and collaborative work environment.
+Open-office floor plans are popular workspace options.
+They aim to remove the feeling of separation between management and staff, and they encourage a more dynamic and collaborative work environment.

-While those benefits can certainly arise from implementing an open floor plan, the unavoidable reality is that they create a distinct lack of privacy.
-This absence of personal space not only interrupts employees’ focus but can also make them feel like they’re constantly being monitored by management.
+While open-office floor plans can undoubtedly bring those benefits, they can also create a distinct lack of privacy.
+This absence of personal space can interrupt employees’ focus and make them feel like they’re constantly being monitored by management.

 5. A lack of nature affects mood and self-esteem.